-OPTIONAL REDEMPTION...
-The District reserves the right, at its option, to redeem Bonds having stated maturities on and after February 1, 2034, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2033, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
-See "THE BONDS - Optional Redemption") herein.

-MANDATORY SINKING FUND REDEMPTION. . .
-The Bonds maturing on February 1 in the years 2048 and 2053 (the "Term Bonds") are subject to mandatory redemption prior to maturity on the dates and in the amounts described herein under "THE BONDS - Mandatory Sinking Fund Redemption".
+REDEMPTION...
+The District reserves the right, at its option, to redeem Bonds having stated maturities on and after February 15, 2034, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 15, 2033, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Optional Redemption").
+In addition, the Bonds maturing on February 15, 2049 and February 15, 2054 (the "Term Bonds") are also subject to mandatory sinking fund redemption in part prior to maturity at the price of par plus accrued interest to the redemption date (see "THE BONDS - Mandatory Redemption").

 (1) CUSIP is a registered trademark of the American Bankers Association.
-CUSIP Global Services (CGS) is managed on behalf of the American Bankers Association by FactSet Research Systems Inc. Copyright © 2022 CUSIP Global Services.
-All rights reserved.
-CUSIP data herein is provided by CUSIP Global Services.
-This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
-CUSIP numbers are provided for convenience of reference only.
-None of the District, the Financial Advisor, the Underwriters or their agents or counsel assume responsibility for the accuracy of such numbers.
+CUSIP data is provided by CUSIP Global Services, managed by FactSet Research Systems Inc. on behalf of the American Bankers Association.
+This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP services.
+None of the District, the Financial Advisor nor the Underwriters take any responsibility for the selection or correctness of the CUSIP numbers set forth herein.

-(2) Yield shown is yield to first call date, February 1, 2033.
+(2) Yield shown is yield to first call date February 15, 2033.